 An Exit Survey must be completed near the end of the student's graduating semester.
-Failure to do so may delay certification of graduation.
 The surveys are reviewed by the Associate Dean for Academic Affairs.
-Once the semester is over and the student has graduated survey feedback is given to the Assistant Dean for Undergraduate Public Health and other relevant program staff/faculty.
+Once the semester is over and the student has graduated survey feedback is given to the Director of Undergraduate Programs and other relevant program staff/faculty.